Robin Berjon

 We've looked at the power that infrastructural authority grants the tech corporations that have captured it, at how detrimental the consequences of that capture are, and at why the current internet standards system is insufficient to counteract that power.
 Is this not the point at which we turn to regulation?

 Regulation is absolutely necessary, if only because we have no other way to contain the runaway power of big corporations.
 The state should act as a check on corporate authoritarianism.
-Historically, that's a mission at which it has too often failed, but there are good reasons to believe that several states around the world are ready fulfil that function in coming times.
+Historically, that's a mission at which it has too often failed, but there are good reasons to believe that several states around the world are ready to fulfil that function in coming times.

 However, regulation alone is not enough.
 Regulation can constrain but not explore, it can risk fragmenting the planetary internet, and no one has jurisdiction over the full digital sphere.
 Part of the answer lies in public investment focused on creating direct competition to and disassembling the infrastructural authority of digital giants, though this presents challenges in a transnational context which we need to address.